Verdicts and Settlements (Continued)

 Motor vehicle collision - Client suffered a left lateral protrusion at L4-5 abutting the left L4 root; right-sided lateral protrusion with annular disruption at L5-S1; and bilateral facet hypertrophy at L4/5 and L5/S1.

 Motor vehicle collision - Client suffered a disc posterior protrusion at L5-S1 with associated annular tear.

 Dog Bite Claim - Our client was in his front yard with his mother, brother, and small daughter.
 The client’s mother had a small dog on a leash next to her.
 The client’s neighbor exited the home with an unleashed dog which lunged to attack.
 The client scooped up his mother’s dog in an attempt to protect it and in the process was violently bitten by the neighbor's dog.
 Some of the injuries sustained to the client include a fracture of one his fingers, the dislocation of a joint in one of his hands, lacerations, cellulitis, and nerve damage.
 The policy limits associated with the negligent homeowner was $100,000.00.
 The case settled for policy limits.
 Medical bills were in excess of the policy limits and this office successfully reduced these bills allowing for the client to obtain a recovery.

 Motor vehicle collision - Client suffered initiation/aggravation of previously asymptomatic neck pain also resulting in post-accident pain/numbness/tingling into both upper extremities/hands.

-Vehicle vs. motorcycle collision - Client suffered T12 and L1 compression fractures and an acute incarceration of the right testicle in the inguinal canal.
+Vehicle vs. motorcycle collision - Client suffered T12 and L1 compression fractures and acute incarceration of the right testicle in the inguinal canal.